Determining Tennis Lesson Commissions

 If your club is an outdoor facility you should pay higher in the range than an indoor club with significant operating costs.

-If a facility decides to maintain just a small percentage, I think this should be at 1east 10% due to accounting costs.
+If a facility decides to maintain just a small percentage, I think this should be at least 10% due to accounting costs.
 Also, except at indoor clubs, I believe Assistant Pros should earn at least 65% of lesson gross.

 Your area market can affect the lesson structure.
 Exclusive areas like the Hamptons or Palm Beach generate significantly higher revenues, and in these type markets it is reasonable to pay some staff lower commissions.